Settings

 Mailgun API settings

 The settings can be found in the Mailgun dashboard.
 If for example your domain is somedomain.com.
-The server URL would be:
+The configuration would be:

-If you create a new sending domain, make sure you create it in the EU space of Mailgun as this plugin can only be used by the European SEPA countries.
+If you create a new sending domain, be sure to set it up in Mailgun’s EU region when you are residing in the European Union.
 If you don’t host your domain in the European union (USA flag in dashboard), you have to strip the eu part from the URL.
 This of course will also works, but it adds some latency to the API request.
 The ‘mg‘ part depends on your DNS settings.
+Replace the api_key with the one from your Mailgun dashboard.

 Mailjet API settings

 The settings can be found in the Mailjet dashboard.
-The URL for the server is:
+This is the standard configuration:

-The Mailjet API key is the combination of the user identifier and API key, separated by a colon.
+The api_key is the combination of the user identifier and API key, separated by a colon.
 For example 7a8e12:1234a1

 Postmark API settings

 The settings can be found in the Postmark dashboard.
-The URL for the server is:
+This is the standard configuration:

 Sendgrid API settings